celery/celery/docs/django/first-steps-with-django.rst

 configuration files, and instead configure Celery directly from the Django settings; but you can also separate them if wanted.

-The uppercase namespace means that all Celery configuration options must be specified in uppercase instead of lowercase, and start with ``CELERY_``, so e.g. the :setting:`task_always_eager`` setting becomes ``CELERY_TASK_ALWAYS_EAGER``, and the :setting:`broker_url`
+The uppercase name-space means that all Celery configuration options must be specified in uppercase instead of lowercase, and start with ``CELERY_``, so e.g. the :setting:`task_always_eager`` setting becomes ``CELERY_TASK_ALWAYS_EAGER``, and the :setting:`broker_url`